-Having been under the weather for so long, I hesitated over the prospect of the lengthy walk up and down many hills native to the area.
-But determined to rebuild my strength and agility, we embarked on the journey at 2 pm.
+Having been under the weather for so long, I hesitated over the prospect of the long walk up and down many hills native to the area.
+But determined to rebuild my strength and agility, we embarked on the journey at 2:00 pm.

 |A variety of books and local products are offered for sale in Forty Beans.|